zhangou888/OZweb/content/blog/2022-03-01-the-evolution-story-of-my-website/index.markdown

 <p class="caption">Figure 4: Current look</p>
 </div>

 This is a simple story about my website evolution.
-Throughout the whole process, I've encountered so many issues and
-I understand that it is a long way from knowing `rmarkdown` to having a beautiful website built.
-Therefore, I decide to layout all the information and resources I collected in the process and I hope these resources could provide a **roadmap** for those who want to build website by yourself but do not have luxuries in time to search them all.
-I wish by reviewing this blog post, readers could can cut the corners and get straight to the information you need so that save some of your time could be saved for more meaningful things.
+Throughout the whole process, I've encountered so many issues and mistakes I wish I could avoid them during the time I learn to build up website in R. I understand that it is a long way from knowing `rmarkdown` to having a beautiful website built.
+Therefore, I decide to share my website building experience and layout all the information and resources I collected in the process with you.
+And I hope these resources could provide a **roadmap** for those who want to build website by yourself but do not have luxuries in time to search them all online.
+I wish by reviewing this blog post, readers could cut the corners and get straight to the information you need so that save some of your valuable time for more meaningful things.

 # Prerequisite